BadministratorSrcn/Jam-Me/README.md

 ## Overview

-Visual GPS enables autonomous drone flight in GPS-denied environments by matching real-time camera footage against geo-referenced satellite imagery.
+JAM-Me enables autonomous drone flight in GPS-denied environments by matching real-time camera footage against geo-referenced satellite imagery.
 The system outputs standard NMEA 0183 sentences to the flight controller — from the FC's perspective, it's receiving data from a regular GPS module.

 ### Key Features